-Michigan's auto insurance industry has been taking advantage of Michigan drivers by charging too much money, paying out too little on legitimate claims and racking up the highest profit margins in the nation - while the state loses jobs and endures tough times.
+Michigan's auto insurance industry has been taking advantage of Michigan drivers by charging too much money, paying out too little on legitimate claims, and racking up the highest profit margins in the nation - while the state loses jobs and endures tough times.

 This is the same insurance industry that has broken repeated promises about lowering insurance premiums in exchange for enacting laws to get what it wants.

 For example, the insurance industry promised us we would see dramatic savings in 1995, when Michigan adopted the harshest threshold injury law in the nation for suing another driver for pain and suffering, yet premiums continued to climb while claims fell.

 And now the insurance industry lobbyists sense opportunity.
 With all three branches of government under Republican control, the insurance industry has aggressively been pushing for No-Fault insurance "reform" (in exchange for Michigan drivers losing critical protections).

 These lobbying efforts have been accepted at face value by many lawmakers, and editorial pages across the state.

 But what is best for the insurance industry is not the same thing as what's best for Michigan drivers.

-Lawmakers and newspapers are not looking at the record-breaking profits that the insurance industry already makes in Michigan, and asking why Michigan is one of the only states where the insurance commissioner does not regulate the profit margins insurance companies can make for selling insurance that drivers are required by law to buy.
+Lawmakers and newspapers are not looking at the record-breaking profits that the insurance industry already makes in Michigan.
+They're also not asking why Michigan is one of the only states where the insurance commissioner does not regulate the profit margins insurance companies can make for selling insurance that drivers are required by law to buy.

 And no one is looking at the excesses and abuses taking place every day in Michigan, where insurance companies do not face bad faith laws, punitive damages, or accountability under the state's consumer protection act for outrageous conduct.

-Putting blind faith in what the insurance industry says is best for Michigan drivers is a dangerous mistake.
+As an attorney with years of experience dealing with Michigan's auto insurance companies, I know that putting blind faith in what the insurance industry says is best for Michigan drivers is a dangerous mistake.